snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 post = ""
 +++

-The snowplow_web_page_views (created by the snowplow_web package) and sample_events_fractribution tables will be used to demonstrate how to set-up and run the snowplow_fractribution dbt package to create the tables needed for attribution modeling.
+The snowplow_web_page_views (created by the snowplow_web package) and sample_events_attribution tables will be used to demonstrate how to set-up and run the snowplow_fractribution dbt package to create the tables needed for attribution modeling.

 ***